-Students with two consecutive unsatisfactory semesters are typically suspended from the School for a period of up to one year.
+Academic suspension is a temporary separation from the University resulting from a loss of good academic standing, which is noted on students' transcripts.
+Students with two consecutive semesters outside of good standing are typically suspended from the School for a period of up to one year.
 A student may also be suspended after one unsatisfactory semester, especially when more than one condition for academic probation may apply or there is failure to make any academic progress in a given term.
-A student with multiple unsatisfactory semesters (more than three) or multiple withdrawals (more than three) is subject to a period of suspension.
+A student with multiple unsatisfactory semesters (more than three) or multiple withdrawals (more than three) may also be subject to a period of suspension.
 Suspension from the School is also a possible consequence of academic dishonesty.

 Students suspended for academic reasons may appeal their suspension to the Dean of the School of General Studies within two weeks of the official suspension notification.

 A student who has been required to withdraw from the School must apply for re-enrollment within three years of the suspension.
 See the Leaves of Absence and Withdrawals page for information on re-enrollment.

-A student who has previously been suspended and fails to make any academic progress in a given term, or who has completed two or more terms with a cumulative GPA below 2.0, who fails to fulfill the conditions of probationary status, or who fails to make immediate satisfactory progress upon returning from academic suspension is subject to dismissal from the School.
+A student who has previously been suspended and fails to make any academic progress in a given term, who has completed two or more terms with a cumulative GPA below 2.0, who fails to fulfill the conditions of probationary status, or who fails to make immediate satisfactory progress upon returning from academic suspension is subject to dismissal from the School.
 A student may also be summarily dismissed from the School for academic dishonesty.
 Ties with GS are permanently severed for students who are dismissed from the School.

 Students dismissed for academic or disciplinary reasons may appeal their dismissal to the Dean of the School of General Studies within two weeks of the official notification of dismissal.